jpedroribeiro/FunWithBrowserAPIs/README.md

 ## Image Capture / Media Stream

-Application that captures the camera feed and generate a downloadable image.
+The [image capture application](imagecapture/) opens the camera feed and generate a downloadable image.
 Canvas filters can be applied to it for some simple image manipulation.

 ## Shape Detection

-An example of how the Face Detection API works, highlighting face, eyes and mouth of an image.
+This is [an example](shapedetection/) of how the Face Detection API works, highlighting face, eyes and mouth of an image.
+There is a [second example](imagecapture/trek/) using a different image, and also [another version](imagecapture/live/) using the live camera feed, that mixes Image Capture and Face Detection into one.

 ## Speech Recognition